flyingmachine/brave-clojure-web/content/2-getting-started.md

 ## Leiningen

-Leiningen is the de-facto build tool for Clojure.
-You can read a [full description of Leiningen](http://www.flyingmachinestudios.com/programming/how-clojure-babies-are-made-what-leiningen-is/), but for now we only care about using it for four things:
+Leiningen is a Clojure program which has become the de-facto standard build tool for Clojure.
+You can read a
+[full description of Leiningen](http://www.flyingmachinestudios.com/programming/how-clojure-babies-are-made-what-leiningen-is/), but for now we only care about using it for four things: